kaist-cp/smr-benchmark/README.md

 ### Setting up the Environment

-The benchmark requires Rust (for building the implementation of reclamation schemes and data structures), Python3 (for generating the figures), and other essential build tools.
+The benchmark requires Rust (for building the implementation of reclamation schemes and data structures), Python (for generating the figures), and other essential build tools.

 #### Install Rust and Build Tools